modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

 Additionally, models can be added, removed, inspected, and edited from the Models tab under Model Manage:

 ![Model Load](images/ModelLoad.png)
+*The screenshot above shows the model manager tab, and an existing "auto_gbm.py" model.
+Models can be removed, saved, created, uploaded, or downloaded from this view.
+Note that after creating or modifying a model in this view, it must still be selected for use from the Engine tab.*

 ### <a name="section-models-in-python-and-r"></a>Models in Python and R
 All models are added to FastScore and executed using the same CLI commands, namely: